adl/hoaf/README.md

 The `INT` occurring in the `state-name` rule is the number of this state.
 States should be numbered from 0 to n-1, may be listed in any order, but should all be listed (i.e., of the header has `States: 10` then the body sould have ten `State: INT` statements, with all numbers from 0 to 9).
 In addition to a number, a state may optionnaly be given a name (the `STRING` token) for cosmetic purposes.

-The `INT` occurring in the `edge` rule represent the destination state.

 The `INT*` used in `acc-sig` represent the acceptance sets the state or edge belongs to.

-Finally the `INT` used in `label-expr` denote atomic propositions, numbered in the order listed on the `AP:` line.
+The `INT`s used in `label-expr` represent atomic propositions, numbered in the order listed on the `AP:` line.

+The `state-formula-tr` encodes the destination of an edge as a positive Boolean formula of state numbers.
+Conventional edges use a single state number as destination.
+Nondeterminism, i.e., multiple possible distinations for the same label can be represented using multiple edges or a single edges with a conjunction of destionation states.
+Universal branching of alternating automata can be represented with a conjunction of destinations.

 If a state has a `label`, no outgoing edges of this state should have a `label`: this should be used to represent state-labeled automata.